Translate this page

 Ref code: 1776-MSIAU-230315

-The contraceptive implant is a thin, flexible, plastic rod (4cm x 2mm) containing a progestogen hormone.
-It is placed under the skin on the inside of your upper arm and can stay there for up to three years to prevent pregnancy.
+The contraceptive implant, a popular birth control option in Australia, is a thin, flexible plastic rod (4cm x 2mm) containing a progestogen hormone.
+Available in major cities like Sydney, Melbourne, and Brisbane, it’s placed under the skin on the inside of your upper arm by a trained healthcare professional.
 The procedure only takes a few minutes.
+The implant can prevent pregnancy for up to three years, making it a convenient long-term contraceptive solution for many Australians.

 The contraceptive implant stops pregnancy by releasing a small but constant amount of a progestogen hormone (like one of the hormones made in the ovaries).
 This stops the ovaries from releasing an egg each month.
 It also thickens the mucus/fluid at the cervix (opening to the uterus/womb) so that sperm cannot get through to meet an egg